-In keeping with NIMS, emergency operations in North Carolina are handled at the lowest level of government that can effectively respond and manage an incident.
-Each county in North Carolina has emergency management personnel who are trained and ready to respond.
+In keeping with the NIMS framework, emergency operations in North Carolina are handled at the lowest level of government that can effectively respond and manage an incident.
+Each county in North Carolina has emergency management personnel who are trained and ready to respond to an incident.
 Local resources and capabilities vary greatly from those in large metropolitan areas to those in small rural ones.
-Should a local jurisdiction experience an incident that exceeds its capabilities it will ask for assistance.
+If an incident exceeds its capabilities, requests for assistance can be made to the State Emergency Operations Center (EOC) for state and federal support.